Keyfactor/remote-file-orchestrator/README.md

 &nbsp;
 &nbsp;
 **************************************
-**PKCS12 Certificate Store Type**
+**RFPkcs12 Certificate Store Type**
 **************************************

-The PKCS12 store type can be used to manage any PKCS#12 compliant file format.
+The RFPkcs12 store type can be used to manage any PKCS#12 compliant file format INCLUDING java keystores of type PKCS12.

 Use cases supported:
 1. One-to-many trust entries - A single certificate without a private key in a certificate store.
 Each certificate identified with a custom alias or certificate thumbprint.